alexeyza/startup-programming/final submission.md

 By the due date (19/12/2016 23:59) you should send us an email ([startup.programming@gmail.com](mailto:startup.programming@gmail.com)) that includes a:

-- link to download the final application installation file or to the web app page
+- link to download the final application installation file or to the web app page (if creating a new account is required, please provide us with a testing account credentials)
 - link for all the source code involved in your final project (client, server, other)
 - link to the final project documentation (description of main use cases, architectural overview, main APIs/features, installation and usage instructions, the user study, and any other relevant information).
 An example for the documentation can be seen [here](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxjbG91ZHdlYjEwYXxneDo2Y2Q3MmZjNzk1ODdmNzA2).
 - link to a video demonstrating the application (try to show all the various features of your application and explain them in the video).